kentseamons/byu-cs324-w2024/08-lab-socket-hunt/README.md

 `struct sockaddr *`, so the code above assigns `remote_addr` to the address of `remote_addr_ss`.
 Since `remote_addr` points to `remote_addr_ss`, you can use `remote_addr` for everything instead of `remote_addr_ss`.
 The [sockets homework assignment](../07-hw-sockets) has examples of this.
-The original `client.c` file contains example code for extracting the remote address and port from the results of `getaddrinfo()`.
-Additionally, as part of that assignment you modified `client.c` to use `sendto()` by passing it a `struct sockaddr *` that points to an instance of `struct sockaddr_storage`.

 You are probably asking yourself why all the hassle with `struct sockaddr_storage` and `struct sockaddr`.
 It is a bit confusing!
 The